XTStudio/Kimi-API/UIKit/UIWebView.md

 /**
  * Navigates to a requested URL.
  */
-loadRequest(request: NSURLRequest): void
+loadRequest(request: URLRequest): void

 /**
  * Sets the webpage contents and base URL.
  */
-loadHTMLString(HTMLString: string, baseURL: NSURL): void
+loadHTMLString(HTMLString: string, baseURL: URL): void

 /**
  * Navigates to the back item in the back-forward list.